orokos/RCLootCouncil_EPGP/README.md

+**This addon is no longer maintained because the author has been Afk from the World of Warcraft.
+Any fork for this repository is welcome**

 **The author of RCLootCouncil-EPGP is NOT the author of RCLootCouncil.
 Please do NOT report any EPGP related bugs to RCLootCouncil.
 Before reporting any bugs, make sure to read the [FAQ](https://wow.curseforge.com/projects/rclootcouncil-epgp/pages/faq)!**